Explanation

 4

-$ (echo 1; seq 4) | paste -s -d\*
+$ { echo 1; seq 4; } | paste -s -d\*

 1*1*2*3*4

-Finally, it passes this "equation" to bc
+Finally, we pass this expression to bc

-$ (echo 1; seq 4) | paste -s -d\* | bc
+$ { echo 1; seq 4; } | paste -s -d\* | bc

 24

-The actual function uses $1
+The $1